FaxTerra

 Can I get a fax number so the IRS can fax me back?

 Yes.
 If you fax a form that may prompt an IRS response (like a rejected Form 2848 or a request for additional documentation), you need a dedicated fax number for the IRS to reach you.
-With a FaxTerra Starter subscription ($4.99/month), you get a dedicated fax number and all incoming faxes arrive in your email as PDFs.
+With a FaxTerra Starter subscription ($4.99/month), you get a dedicated fax number — you're notified by email and on your phone, and can view or download each incoming fax as a PDF from your inbox.

 Ready to fax your IRS form?